 Content Marketing is all about using content to help people find you.

 If your entire marketing funnel has various stages, they would be: Awareness, Interest, Desire, and Action.
 This is the AIDA model, which was created by E. St. Elmo Lewis in 1898.
-Coincidentally, people haven’t changed all that much and this still works today.
+Perhaps unsurprisingly, people haven’t changed all that much and this still works today.

 - Awareness – the customer is aware of the existence of your brand.